 3. Life After Death?

 One of the most popular African myths and legends is the one that has long been told about the Yoruba tribe of Nigeria, where people are expected to return to the clan in the form of a newborn baby, and who a child is can be determined by its resemblance to the original person.
 A boy that resembles his paternal grandfather will be named Babatunde (‘father returns’), the female equivalent being Yetunde (‘Mother returns’).
 When dying, a person’s spirit may visit relatives to inform them of the impending death, which they will feel even from a great distance as a cold presence.
 Most strange, however, is their belief that if a person dies young, their ghost can go to another town and live there as if they were not dead, even marrying a living woman who would not realise he was already dead!
 Eventually the ‘final hour’ arrives and the man dies a second time, with the wife, presumably, never knowing she had been married to a ghost!

 4. The Spirits of the Kikuyu

-One of the most famous African legends is attributed to the Kikuyu tribe of Mount Kenya, a person’s spirit can be a terrible thing.
-After death this spirit, ‘Ngoma’, becomes a ghost, and if the person was murdered the Ngoma will pursue the one who murdered him until the murderer comes out of hiding and gives himself up to the police, imprisonment being considered a better option than continuing to run from a vengeful spirit!
-The spirits of elders are especially feared, so their burial rituals are executed meticulously to ensure the spirits are not upset; fortunately less important people have less dangerous spirits.
+One of the most famous African legends is attributed to the Kikuyu tribe of Mount Kenya, which has it a person’s spirit can be a terrible thing.
+After death this spirit, ‘Ngoma’, becomes a ghost, and if the person was murdered, the Ngoma will pursue the one who murdered him until the murderer comes out of hiding and gives himself up to the police, with imprisonment being considered a better option than continuing to run from a vengeful spirit!
+The spirits of elders are especially feared, so their burial rituals are executed meticulously to ensure the spirits are not upset.
+Fortunately less important people have less dangerous spirits.